I’ve wanted to write a blog about chitons for so long because, they are wondrous and . . . we need wonder.

 May our words reflect that we know the privilege of observing wild animals, living wild lives.

-Rather, may we value most that what we observe in the wild happens . . . as if we weren’t there.”
+Rather, may we value most that what we observe in the wild happens . . . as if we werenβt there.”

 The graphic is available as a sticker or card at our MERS Ocean Store.
 The card includes the above text.
+All sales support our research and education efforts.

 Illustration made by friend Dawn Dudek based on a photo I took of Humpback Whale Inukshuk (BCZ0339) while conducting research for the Marine Education and Research Society (MERS) under Marine Mammal License MML-57.

 The photos you see here are from the new exhibit “Seaweed: Mysteries of the Amber Forests” at the Shaw Centre for the Salish Sea.
-Those are my kelp photos. 💙
+Those are my kelp photos.

 I am choking up at typing that.
 I have never seen my photos printed that big and am massively moved that they are part of this education aimed at increasing awareness and action for algae.

+Mayor Cliff McNeil-Smith cutting the Bull Kelp stipe to open the exhibit yesterday .
+In green – friend and Director of Exhibits & Engagement, Leah Thorpe.
 On right, Executive Director of the Centre, Pauline Finn.
 On left, Director Allan Lane.

 Also featured is the art of Josie Iselin.
 She scans seaweeds with her flatbed scanner and then often places the photos atop historical images from when that species of seaweed was first described.